khwhas/My_JupyterBook/_build/html/_sources/Chapter1.md

 * **Data Science Tutorials and Workshops:** Share data science knowledge and best practices through interactive tutorials and workshops.
 * **Personal Note-Taking and Knowledge Management:** Organize and share your knowledge in a structured and interactive format.

-By combining the best of both worlds, Jupyter Book empowers you to create compelling and informative documents that bridge the gap between theory and practice.
+By {cite}`holdgraf_rapid_2016` combining the best of both worlds, Jupyter Book empowers you to create compelling and informative documents that bridge the gap between theory and practice.

-To create a **Jupyter Book** there a few thing that one can manage before attemping creating the Jupyter Book.
+To create a **Jupyter Book** there {cite}`holdgraf_portable_2017` a few thing that one can manage before attemping creating the Jupyter Book.
 Keep in mind that this content is for the Ubuntu OS users.
 You must have a github account, if you don't have please create one [here](https://github.com/login).

 ## 1.2.
 How to  Create a Jupyter Book.

-Keep in mind that this content is for the Ubuntu OS users.
+Keep in mind that this content is for the Ubuntu OS users {cite}`ruby`.
 You must have a github account, if you don't have please click [here](https://github.com/login).
 Follow the follwing steps and I hope you will be able to creat your first **Jupyter Book**.

 1. Open the terminal.